What Is Trade Marketing?

 Let’s take stock for a moment.

-You’ve developed a solid product offering, gathered your basic marketing materials, hit the trade shows and now you’ve managed to secure a vendor meeting.
+You’ve developed a solid product offering, gathered your basic marketing materials, hit the trade shows and now you’ve managed to secure a meeting with the retailer.

 It’s crunch time.

-In order to get your product ranged, your vendor meeting must be a success.
+In order to get your product ranged, your retailer meeting must be a success.

 But where do you start?

-Before you attend your vendor meeting, remember to take all the essentials.
+Before you attend the meeting, remember to take all the essentials.

 You will need: